Celebrating International Clinical Trial’s Day in the North East and North Cumbria

 Thursday 20th May marks International Clinical Trial’s Day.
 The day celebrates the anniversary of the first clinical trial by James Lind in 1747 into the causes of scurvy on board the HMS Salisbury.
 His trial consisted of just 12 men, grouped into pairs and given a variety of dietary supplements from cider to oranges and lemons.
 The trial only lasted six days but, within that time, there was a noticeable improvement in the group eating the fruit, providing Lind with the evidence required of the link between citrus fruits and scurvy.

-Across the North East and North Cumbria we have a lot of National Institute for Health Research (NIHR) infrastructure, including the Newcastle Biomedical Research Centre (BRC), Clinical Research Network North East and North Cumbria (CRN NENC), Newcastle In Vitro Diagnostics Cooperative (MIC) and Newcastle Clinical Research Facility (CRF).
+Across the North East and North Cumbria we have a lot of National Institute for Health and Care Research (NIHR) infrastructure, including the Newcastle Biomedical Research Centre (BRC), Clinical Research Network North East and North Cumbria (CRN NENC), Newcastle In Vitro Diagnostics Cooperative (MIC) and Newcastle Clinical Research Facility (CRF).

 We are sharing how COVID-19 has changed the way research is done.